Club History

-Tucked away behind the trees and an estate wall about six miles south of Grantham, just off the northbound carriageway of the A1 Great North Road between London & Newcastle, stands the immensely popular Stoke Rochford Golf Club, which has grown from one man's enthusiasm for golf during the 1st World War to the excellent course and Clubhouse of today.
+Tucked away behind the trees and an estate wall about 5 miles south of Grantham, just off the northbound carriageway of the A1 Great North Road between London & Newcastle, stands the immensely popular Stoke Rochford Golf Club, which has grown from one man's enthusiasm for golf during the 1st World War to the excellent course and Clubhouse of today.
+Over the river from the 18th tee stands the magnificent Stoke Rochford Hall, built in 1846 and replacing the earlier houses of 1665 and 1774, and home until 1940 of the Turnor family.

 It was during the 1st World War that Mr. Christopher Turnor developed an interest in golf and set out a few basic tees and greens from the front of the Hall to where the present Clubhouse now stands, two of which were "over the Lake".
 In 1923 a proper 9-hole course was set out and was first played on 18 February 1924.
 By the end of the year the Stoke Rochford Golf Club was formed and boasted 32 playing members paying an entrance fee of £1 and an annual subscription of two guineas.
 Mr. Christopher Turnor became the first Club President.